 * If this is your first time using a caulk gun, you may want to practice on scrap.

 Squeeze your caulk gun trigger until caulk starts to come out.
 And push down on the release button to stop the flow.
 Place the caulk gun's nozzle up against the area to be caulked, and squeeze the trigger again.

 Using a utility knife cut the nozzle of the tube to the width of the joint, and at a 45 degree angle.

 The closer you cut to the top of the nozzle the thinner your bead of caulk will be.

 Some caulking tubes require you to break their seal before you can begin caulking.
-Sticking a long nail down the nozzle should do the trick.
+Sticking a long nail down the nozzle and through the top of the tube should do the trick.